 To help you find your soundbars, there are some other numbers and phrases that you can use.

-Budget soundbars do not have the necessary power or space to handle frequencies below 30Hz to 40Hz.
-This is why a 2.1-channel system that includes a separate sub could make a big difference.
+Budget soundbars lack the power or space to handle frequencies below 30Hz to 40Hz.
+This is why a 2.1-channel system with a separate sub could make a big difference.

 A frequency response graph of the product can be used to gain a deeper understanding of its ability to reproduce audio accurately.
 This graph is often produced with third-party audio testing.
 You can also read our primer to learn more about sound waves.

 Sound Pressure Level (SPL), which measures the volume of a soundbar, is measured in decibels.
 100 dB is the loudest level you can go.
 We’re not surprised that you enjoy listening to this volume (it’s similar to watching a jet plane fly overhead).